HelloWorld-1017/HelloWorld-1017.github.io/_posts/matlab/2023-01-10-ggsci-Colour-Palettes.md

 # NEJM (The New England Journal of Medicine)

-The NEJM palette is inspired by the plots in The New England Journal of Medicine (新英格兰医学杂志):
+The NEJM palette is inspired by the plots in *The New England Journal of Medicine*:

 ```R
 library("ggsci")